School of Education 2016 Spring Commencement

 The University of Michigan wants to ensure that all graduates, candidates, and guests can participate fully in graduation.
 The following arrangements are made in cooperation with the Accessibility Task Force of the Council for Disability Concerns.

-A sign language interpreter will also be present.
+A sign language interpreter will also be signing on the stage.

 Driving directions to Hill Auditorium can be found at www.ums.org.